saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 Let me show you what this looks like in practice.
 Yesterday I needed to add rate limiting to my API backend.
 Here's how the Pi flow went:

-I typed: "Add rate limiting to the FastAPI backend — 100 requests per minute per user, with Redis backing."
+> Add rate limiting to the FastAPI backend — 100 requests per minute per user, with
+> Redis backing.

 The **planner** read the codebase and came back with five tasks: (1) add Redis connection utility, (2) create the rate limiter middleware, (3) wire it into the FastAPI